BlackAnon22/BlackAnon22.github.io/posts/hackthebox/blue.md

 # OS: Windows
 <hr>

-This is a very easy box, not easy, very easy
+This is a very easy box, not easy, very easy lool

 Lets get started